How TikTok Algorithm Works: Score a Chance at The FYP Page

 TikTok is a social platform.
 That means to get the most out of it, you need to use its social features.
 Like and comment on other creators’ posts, especially when it comes to content that’s related to yours.

 That way, you’ll increase your visibility within your niche and likely meet some like-minded creators at the same time.
-The more you engage with other content, the more other creators will engage with yours.
+Additionally, by actively search for people on TikTok who share your professional interests, you can connect with potential collaborators and expand your network.
+Remember, the more you engage with others, the more they are likely to engage with your content, fostering a mutually beneficial online community.

 Make your posts accessible so that as many people as possible can enjoy them.
 Consider options like closed captions or text-to-speech to make sure your content doesn’t miss a key part of its audience.